Read Me

 The community for women who blog

 I’m proud to be one of the editors for the BlogHer community, and have been part of the team since the site’s inception.
-I contribute to the site once a week on topics relevant to folks blogging about family life.
 Some of my BlogHer posts have been picked up by the Huffington Post, which turned out to be a nice little side benefit of belonging to a community of such sharp, brilliant women.
 I have also been involved with many of the BlogHer and BlogHer Business conferences.

 Some Past Gigs